- Volunteer on a beautiful wildlife sanctuary in Namibia

 Please let us know if you have any dietary requirements.

-Your flight to Namibia should arrive at Windhoek International airport on your programme start date.
+Your flight to Namibia should arrive at Windhoek International Airport (airport code WDH) on your programme start date.
 Your return flight or onward travel should be arranged on your programme end date.

-The minimum age on this project is 18 years; the maximum depends on the health of the potential participant.
+The minimum age to volunteer on this project is 18 years.

 How Remote Is The Project?